A Rough Time

 we wish we had when we were kids.

-After all, this grammar book was not for us; it was for our younger selves.
+After all, this grammar book was not in actuality for us; it was for our younger selves.
 It only made sense that we should make it with them in mind—so that's what we did.

 It was a good feeling, and it gave us hope that, maybe with a little luck, it wouldn't be long before our grammar book started to take shape.